-2017 is officially underway, and we’d be remiss not to weigh in on the goal setting discussion that comes with a new year.
+The new year is officially underway, and we’d be remiss not to weigh in on the goal setting discussion that comes with the territory.
 If you’re like me, you may be feeling behind the curve already, despite being only a few days into January.
 Why does it seem like everyone has a full 10-point-plan for their personal and spiritual growth for the new year?
 Did they spend their holidays with gallons of coffee and a whiteboard strategizing?

 Regardless of wherever you are in your journey to become a better you, it’s never too late to make some decisions about what you want to change or improve on.
 And while many people are quick to take on areas such as health or finances, I think a lot of us can feel lost when trying to figure out how to set spiritual goals for the new year.
 Less popular, but arguably more important: